Lost and found charge in quantum batteries: Abstract

 \section{Abstract}

-Quantum batteries are prone to loosing their stored charge, when interacting with a thermal environment.
+Quantum batteries are prone to losing their stored charge, when interacting with a thermal environment.
 However, getting a limited assistance from the thermal environment, is it possible to recover the charge back, in a reusable form?
-Here we answer this question affirmatively, leveraging a non-trivial usage of the seemingly useless thermal environment to recycle the quantum batteries.
-The framework involves two different kind of assistance from thermal environment - one by accessing only the thermal particle, actively participating in the interaction; and the other, involving assistance from an additional purifying subsystem for the thermal environment, bearing a passive role to the interaction.
-Interestingly, we report that the difference between the retrieved charge between these two degrees of assistance characterizes the amount of entanglement generated by the thermal operation between the quantum battery and the purifying subsystem for the thermal environment.
+Here, we answer this question, by involving an assistance of a suitable measurement performed on the environment.
+This framework resembles the structure of quantum instruments in the thermodynamic scenario.
+Our proposed framework involves two different kind of assistance from thermal environment - one by accessing only the thermal particle, actively participating in the interaction, providing a \textit{weak} retrieval of charge, while the other involves local assistance from an additional quantum system purifying the thermal environment, resulting in the \textit{strong} retrieval of the lost charges.
+By setting the upper-bound on the amount of charges retrieved in each of these two situations, we report that their difference characterizes the amount of entanglement generated between the quantum battery and the reference system due to the thermal interaction.
+Finally, we exemplify the extreme instances of the difference between the weak and the strongly retrieved charges for qubit batteries.